The Navigation Service

 when the base is facing north. - If you cannot verify this:

-- Navigate back to your robot’s Config page.
+- Navigate back to your machine’s CONFIGURE tab and Frame subtab.
 Scroll to the card with the name of your movement sensor.
 Adjust the Orientation of the frame to compensate for the mismatch.

-- Navigate back to the Navigation card on your Control page, and confirm that the compass or orientation readings from the movement sensor now report
+- Navigate back to the movement sensor card on your CONTROL page, and confirm that the compass or orientation readings from the movement sensor now report

 0

-when the base is facing north, confirming that you’ve successfully calibrated your robot to be oriented accurately within the frame system. - If you cannot verify this, repeat as necessary.
+when the base is facing north, confirming that you’ve successfully calibrated your machine to be oriented accurately within the frame system. - If you cannot verify this, repeat as necessary.

 API